Cardiothoracic Interventions 1 PG (6447.4)

 Required IT skills

 Students should be conversant with searching for and accessing information via electronic means; the use of Canvas; net etiquette and word processing, spreadsheet and presentation software.
 Students will also need to create a dropbox to submit their video assignment.
-Familiarity and engagement with Twitter (#CI1atUC) is encouraged.

-The final theory exam will be computer based.
+The in-class test and final theory exam will be computer based.
 It will include short answer questions therefore, students will be required to type their answers.
 Students that are unable to type and complete the theory exam on a computer will need to provide the unit convener with a written Reasonable Adjustment Plan (RAP) stating they require a hand written exam and ask that their RAP be enacted for this assessment piece.

 Other than the stethoscope, therabubble, uniform, text books, self-printing of electronically provided material, no additional costs are expected.

 Unless otherwise stated or approved (in writing), all written assessment pieces (formative and summative) must conform to the following requirements: